olblak/k8s/README.md

 ##Deploy fluentd agent
-This procedure describe how to deploy one fluentd per kubernetes host (master/slave)
+This procedure describe how to deploy one fluentd per kubernetes host (master/slave) We try two different approach.
+    - kubernet mount a azure shared disks storage and fluentd write logs on this volume which means that configuration is at kubernetes level
+    - fluentd use azurestorageplugin to write logs which means that configuration is at fluentd level At the moment, we use the first approach

 1. Create secret configuration file (!this secret should be commit)
 ```cp secret-templates/azure-secret.yaml to secret/azure-secret.yaml```
 2. Update secret/azure-secret.yaml with correct secret value